Will Scholfield, Engineer

 The cost of installing any boiler, including a combi boiler, will depend on the type of installation.
 Combi boiler installation costs around £500 to £1,000 and takes around a full day to complete.

-Get a fixed-price quote, including installation, in just 90 seconds
+Get a fixed price quote, including installation, in just 90 seconds

-A regular boiler (sometimes known as a ‘heat only’ or ‘conventional’ boiler) will require additional hot and cold water tanks to be installed - making them better options for larger homes.
-A heat-only boiler will normally cost less than a combi boiler, starting off at around £500, but installation costs will be higher due to the required water storage tanks and additional pipework required
+Find a boilerA standard boiler (sometimes known as a 'regular', ‘heat only’ or ‘conventional’ boiler) will require additional hot and cold water tanks to be installed - making them better options for larger homes.
+A standard boiler will normally cost less than a combi boiler, starting off at around £500, but installation costs will be higher due to the required water storage tanks and additional pipework required

-Heat-only boilers get their name because they provide heat only, while a hot water cylinder is required to send hot water to taps.
+'Heat-only' boilers get their name because they provide heat only, while a hot water cylinder is required to send hot water to taps.

 System boilers can cost from £600 up to £2,500, depending on the boiler manufacturer, model and type of boiler you buy.
 A system boiler will normally also have an unvented hot water cylinder fitted to store hot water for later use.
 Both the boiler and this type of cylinder takes cold water directly from the cold mains, negating the need for a cold water storage and feed and expansion tanks in the loft.